 Michael Bloomberg, who is Jewish, is a businessman and philanthropist who served as the 108th Mayor of New York City.
-It is widely reported that he is considering running for the Democratic nomination for the presidency, but he has still not officially announced his candidacy.
+On March 4, 2020 Mr. Bloomberg announced that he was dropping out of the presidential race.

 Bloomberg is co-founder, CEO, and owner of Bloomberg L.P., a global financial services, software and mass media company that bears his name.
 Michael Bloomberg began his career at a private securities brokerage firm, before creating his own company in 1981.
 From 1996 to 2002, he served as chair of the board of trustees of Johns Hopkins University, his alma mater.
 Bloomberg is today one of the richest individuals in the United States and in the world.

 Michael Bloomberg served for three consecutive terms as the 108th Mayor of New York City, after being first elected in the 2001 mayoral election.
 Bloomberg was a Democrat before seeking office, but he switched his party affiliation and ran for mayor as a Republican.
 He won his second term in 2005.
 After leaving the Republican Party in 2007, Bloomberg ran and won his third term in 2009 as an Independent on the Republican ballot line.
 In October 2018, Bloomberg changed his political party affiliation back to Democratic.